sujinru/STA-380-Exercise-2/Final.md

-Similary, we iterated through sparcities, and the highest accuracy occured when we didn't remove anything.
+Similary, we iterated through sparcities, and the highest accuracy occured when we only removed 0.5% sparcity.

     DTM = DocumentTermMatrix(my_corpus)
     DTM = removeSparseTerms(DTM,0.995)
     X = as.matrix(DTM)
     print(paste('Accuracy for RandomForest is',testRF(X),sep=' '))

- ?? ??## [1] "Accuracy for RandomForest is 0.6324"
+[1] "Accuracy for RandomForest is 0.6324"

 After applying TF-IDF processing, its accuracy didn't change much.